poseidon/matchbox/README.md

 ## bootcfg

 `bootcfg` is an HTTP and gRPC service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines to create CoreOS clusters.
 Groups match machines based on labels (e.g. MAC, UUID, stage, region) and use named Profiles for provisioning.
-Network boot endpoints provide PXE, iPXE, GRUB, and Pixiecore support. `bootcfg` can be deployed as a binary, as an [appc](https://github.com/appc/spec) container with [rkt](https://coreos.com/rkt/docs/latest/), or as a Docker container.
+Network boot endpoints provide PXE, iPXE, and GRUB. `bootcfg` can be deployed as a binary, as an [appc](https://github.com/appc/spec) container with [rkt](https://coreos.com/rkt/docs/latest/), or as a Docker container.

 * [bootcfg Service](Documentation/bootcfg.md)
 * [Profiles](Documentation/bootcfg.md#profiles)